Jake Gyllenhaal: 2012–2018: Critical acclaim and Broadway debut

 He served as a jury member for the 62nd Berlin International Film Festival that was held in February 2012.
 Also in 2012, Gyllenhaal made his Off-Broadway debut in Nick Payne's play If There Is I Haven't Found It Yet at the Roundabout Theatre Company's Laura Pels Theatre.
 2013 saw Gyllenhaal appear in two films directed by Denis Villeneuve, whom Gyllenhaal describes as "an older brother".
 The first, the thriller Prisoners, starred Gyllenhaal as a detective named Loki in search of the abductor of two young girls.
 Rolling Stone critic Peter Travers praised Gyllenhaal's "exceptional" performance in the film.
 In their second collaboration, Gyllenhaal portrayed the dual role of a history teacher and his doppelgänger in the thriller Enemy.
-The following year, he produced and starred in the crime thriller Nightcrawler, earning Golden Globe Award and Screen Actors Guild Award nominations for his performance.
-Ben Sachs of the Chicago Reader called Gyllenhaal's performance "attention-grabbing" and said that he "creates a memorable screen presence".
+The following year, he produced and starred in the crime thriller Nightcrawler, earning Golden Globe Award, Actor Award, and BAFTA Award nominations for his performance.
+His miss in the Best Actor Oscar category was considered by many to be a snub.
+(Note: Attributed to multiple references:) Ben Sachs of the Chicago Reader called Gyllenhaal's performance "attention-grabbing" and said that he "creates a memorable screen presence".

 Gyllenhaal debuted on Broadway in Payne's Constellations at the Samuel J. Friedman Theatre opposite Ruth Wilson, also in her Broadway debut.
 The production opened in January 2015 and closed in March of the same year.
 That same year, he starred in the comedy Accidental Love, which was filmed in South Carolina with Jessica Biel, as well as Antoine Fuqua's sports drama Southpaw.
 Writing for The Independent, Geoffrey Macnab called his portrayal of a boxer in Southpaw "plausible" and complimented his "emotional vulnerability", despite an unoriginal plot.
 He then portrayed Scott Fischer in Baltasar Kormákur's Everest, based on the 1996 Mount Everest disaster; the film was a commercial success, grossing $203 million worldwide.
 Finally, he appeared in Jean-Marc Vallée's comedy-drama Demolition, playing an investment banker Davis Mitchell, who rebuilds his life after losing his wife.
 The Village Voices Bilge Ebiri praised his performance, writing, "He nails Davis's boyish curiosity, the quiet, wide-eyed uncertainty of someone discovering the world for the first time."
 He also served as a jury member for the main competition of the 2015 Cannes Film Festival.